How Enforceable is Your Covenant Not to Compete in New Jersey?

 ENFORCEABILITY OF A RESTRICTIVE COVENANT AND NON-COMPETITION AGREEMENT IN NEW JERSEY

 The law in NJ on the enforceability of a covenant not to compete and non-competition agreement is evolving even as you read this page.
-Each case is highly fact sensitive.
-Covenants which are overly broad and/or punitive are not generally enforceable.
-Although New Jersey subscribes to the “blue pencil doctrine” (further discussed below and on our previous page entitled “Competing Against Your Employer: Is It Allowed?”), a court will rewrite or reform a restrictive covenant and in its place insert a lesser restrictive impact to the employee.
-Covenants which are too overreaching and punitive are at risk to being nullified.
+Each case is highly fact-sensitive.
+Covenants that are overly broad and/or punitive are not generally enforceable.
+Although New Jersey subscribes to the “blue pencil doctrine” (further discussed below and on our previous page entitled “Competing Against Your Employer: Is It Allowed?”), A court will rewrite or reform a restrictive covenant and, in its place, insert a covenant with a lesser restrictive impact on the employee.
+Covenants that are overly broad or punitive are at risk of being nullified.

 A restrictive covenant can be considered reasonable by the courts in NJ if: